yorkzap/yorkzap/README.md

 ### I'm Raj 👋

-Passionate about uncovering truths, embracing technology, navigating the world of trade, and solving challenges with the tenacity of a determined detective.
+Passionate about uncovering the truth, embracing technology, navigating the world of trade, and solving challenges with the tenacity of a determined detective.

 # About Me